 The first thing to do with salary negotiations is PREPARE!
 There is nothing worse than answering, “What salary would be acceptable to you?” with “Umm”.
 This is why it is important to be prepared when negotiating a salary.
-You must have a salary goal in mind but it is also a good idea to find the market value for the position and area you are applying too.
+You must have a salary goal in mind, but it is also a good idea to find the market value for the position and area you are applying too.
 One of the easiest ways to do this is by doing some research online at a website like Salary.com.
-Or if you want specific salary information regarding UMD students visit our Graduate Follow-Up Report.
+Or, if you want specific salary information regarding UMD students, visit our Graduate Follow-Up Report.
 This will give you a basic understanding of what the current pay scale is like for people in this position.
-It will also help you to not over or under estimate your salary, which will make you look unprepared.
-When answering salary questions it is important to state what you feel would be an acceptable salary, but you must also remain flexible.
-Without flexibility an employer may move on to another candidate who is more open to working with the employer to find a reasonable salary for both parties.
+It will also help you to not over- or underestimate your salary, which will make you look unprepared.
+When answering salary questions, it is important to state what you feel would be an acceptable salary, but you must also remain flexible.
+Without flexibility, an employer may move on to another candidate who is more open to working with the employer to find a reasonable salary for both parties.
 Finally, it is also good to prepare a list of reasons of why you deserve the salary you are asking for.
-These reasons can be based on a combination of the research you have done and your skills and qualities that you can bring to the position.
+These reasons can be based on a combination of the research you have done as well as your skills and qualities that you can bring to the position.

 Salary negotiation is an important skill that not many students are taught.
-This is meant to be a very basic outline of how to negotiate a salary and if you want more help stop by Career Services and we would be more than willing to help you!
+This is intended to be a very basic outline of how to negotiate a salary, and if you want more help, stop by Career Services and we would be more than willing to help you!

 Photo source: Cooperweb